nealenssle/nealenssle.github.io/pages/readme.md

 Really, one-on-ones are about building relationships.
 Yes, that's as soft and fluffy as it sounds.
 The main thing is: when things go sideways, I don't want that to be the first time we've spoken in three weeks.
 I want us to have a solid working relationship (know what makes each other tick) so we can communicate effectively during the crisis.

+I consider one-on-ones to be my most important meetings.
+I may move them from time to time (and you should feel free to move them as well), but I will only very rarely cancel them.

 To be clear: I want our one-on-one to be a safe place; if this isn't the case please tell my boss/HR.

 <a class="anchor" name="feedback-anchor"></a>